stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/commentrangeend/get_id/_index.md

 title: Aspose::Words::CommentRangeEnd::get_Id method
 linktitle: get_Id
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::CommentRangeEnd::get_Id method.
-Specifies the identifier of the comment to which this region is linked to in C++.
+description: 'Aspose::Words::CommentRangeEnd::get_Id method.
+Specifies the identifier of the comment to which this region is linked to in C++.'
 type: docs
 weight: 300
 url: /cpp/aspose.words/commentrangeend/get_id/